VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## What's Next

-Going forward, some modificaitons that I would make to this project were probably working on the ability to track multiple objects at once and putting a box around the objects that it's detecting.
+Going forward, some modifications that I would make to this project were probably working on the ability to track multiple objects at once and putting a box around the objects that it's detecting.

 # Second Milestone